 The FDA is not permitted to certify the efficacy and safety of dietary supplements.
 In fact, the FDA need not even be informed when marketing numerous dietary supplements.

-However, businesses must notify the FDA of premarket safety concerns at least 75 days before marketing dietary supplements made with certain “novel dietary components” (that were not marketed in the U.S. before Oct.
+However, businesses must notify the FDA of premarket safety concerns at least 75 days.
+That is, prior to marketing dietary supplements made with certain “novel dietary components” (that were not marketed in the U.S. before Oct.
 15, 1994).

-Before putting their products on the market, dietary supplement manufacturers must make sure they are safe and that they also adhere to other labeling and quality standards, like good manufacturing practices.
+Before putting their products on the market, dietary supplement manufacturers must make sure they are safe.
+In addition, that they also adhere to other labeling and quality standards, like good manufacturing practices.

 The Nutrition Facts label and other food labels are not approved by the FDA.

-Before food goods can be marketed, the FDA does not authorize specific food labels.
-However, according to FDA regulations, particular labeling components, such as nutritional data, must be present on the majority of foods, including dietary supplements.
-Any comments made about food goods must also be accurate and not deceptive, as well as adhere to any regulations that may be applicable for the particular sort of statement.
+Contrary to popular belief, the FDA does not authorize specific food labels.
+In effect, FDA adherence has no bearing on how consumer goods can be marketed.
+However, according to FDA regulations, this may differ for particular labeling components.
+For example, nutritional data must be present on dietary supplements.
+Any comments made about food goods must also be “accurate” and not deceptive.
+In addition, maintain adhere to any regulations that may be applicable for the particular statement.

-The “Nutrition Facts” label (or the “Supplement Facts” label for dietary supplements) is required to list the serving size of the food and specific details on the nutrients contained in each serving.
+The “Nutrition Facts” label (or the “Supplement Facts” label for dietary supplements) is required to list two items.
+That is, the serving size of the food and specific details on the nutrients contained in each serving.
 In addition, the “Use By” date that your dad checks is note approved or determined by the FDA.
 These are determined (sometimes arbitrarily) by the manufacturer.

 A medical device takes an average of 3 to 7 years to reach the market, whereas pharmaceutical medications take an average of 12 years.